j7hrs/get-roblox-username-by-discord-id/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-This repository makes use of requests to find Roblox usernames by Discord ID.
+This repository makes use of verification APIs to find Roblox usernames by Discord ID.
 This is most likely to work as almost everyone uses Rover or Bloxlink.

 <p align="right">(<a href="#top">back to top</a>)</p>